BoMarconiHenriksen/virtual_server_attack/lecture_notes/03_write_a_shell_script_for_vagrant/README.md

 # Provision and shell scripts
 For this demo we will update write 2 scripts.
 One will update the ubuntu OS and the other will install and configure NginX.
 So that we can visit a very simple webpage.

+The shell provisioner is the most basic provisioner, and allows you to upload and execute a shell script as the root user in the VM.

 #### Map the local domain to the IP
 We will start by adding the private IP and the server name to the host machine's hosts file.